honeypieio/shrubcoop.org/content/events/members-decision-making-meeting.md

 As a member you're welcome to take part in how our organisation is run!
 Every 4 weeks we meet with ordinaty members, volunteers, staff and representatives from all our working groups for updates on whats going on across the coop.

 **Everybody is welcome and you don't need to be an expert** in any of the proposals up for discussion and you don't need to have attended a meeting before.
-Simply come along, listen to the ideas and let us know what you think of them to help us make the best choices we can.
+Simply come along, listen to the ideas and let us know what you think of them to help us make the best choices we can

 _The meeting goes approximately as follows:_